santoshikalaskar/RASA_Framework/git_repo_bot/data/nlu.md

 ## intent:reg_cic
 - how to join codinclub?
-- how to registered codinclub?
+- how to register for codinclub?
 - how to enroll codinclub?
 - how to reg for 30 days bootcamp?
 - how to registered for 21 days bootcamp?